airbnb/binaryalert/lambda_functions/analyzer/README.md

 # cp /usr/lib64/libpython3.5m.so.1.0 .
 # zip -r yara_python_VERSION.zip *
 ```

+Some notes:
+* Python3.6 is not currently available in the public Lambda AMI.
+You can either manually install
+Python3.6 from source or (what's done here) include the required Python3.5 bytecode in the zipfile.
+* The openssl development libraries are required to support the "hash" module.

 Then replace [`yara_python_3.6.3.zip`](yara_python_3.6.3.zip) in the repo with the newly generated
 package from the EC2 instance and update the filename in [`manage.py`](../../manage.py).